hpcgarage/morrigan/README.md

 The Morrígan project is aimed at adding phase detection and model swapping capabilities to the [Structural Simulation Toolkit](https://sst-simulator.org/).

 ## Installation
+First install Python 3, then follow these instructions.

 ```
 git clone git@github.com:hpcgarage/morrigan.git